What is your philosophy of ministry for Summer Festival Camp?

 What kind of fun things will my students experience?

 Every week of Summer Festival Camp is unique.
 So, although we never publish our exact schedules, we’ve got a lot of very common elements–large group games, a messy fight, a Saturday Night Live style skit night, swimming, an inflatable carnival and a dance, a rockin band to lead worship, dynamic speakers and honest small group time.

 How in the world to you get all of these different denominations to play nice together?

+In addition, there is abundant small group time lead by a leader from the church, that helps frame things in any denominational lens.
 The world is a wild place, and we know outside of camp students encounter people of all walks of life, tradition and creeds.
-We think by giving them a safe place to be in community with those who have similar beliefs, but perhaps a little bit different, gives them the opportunity to learn to engage with others in a healthy way without compromising their strongly held beliefs.
+By giving them a safe place to be in community with those who have similar beliefs, but perhaps a little bit different, gives them the opportunity to learn to engage with others in a healthy way without compromising their strongly held beliefs.

 I’d really like to have input on how your programing gets planned and how you pick your spiritual content?

 Awesome!
 We’ve got a group for that, The Summer Festival Camp Advisory Team or the SF-CAT for short (Meow!).
 The group meets 2-3 times before camp and once after camp to make sure that Summer Festival lives up to the promise of being one of the premier youth events in the Midwest.